The good and bad of buying bargains for your home Interior Design Project

 Renovating your home is expensive, which is why a bargain or discount is great to have as it delivers encouragement and motivation, often when you most need it.

-However, if you buy something in advance of completing your project, such as a sofa or larger items, make sure you have the following in place:
+However, if you buy something in advance of completing your interior design project, such as a sofa or larger items, make sure you have the following in place:

 - Everything in writing, so you can track and trace everything

 - Storage and any additional costs to hold the product while work is being carried out

 - Understanding of any time constraints or delays

 Don’t throw away those brochures you’ve been gathering, keep them to hand with the colours, dimensions and anything that will act as an ‘aide memoire’ of what you have bought and stored.

 ‘God is in the Detail’.
 He lives with design and architecture.

 When buying media equipment, consider your eyes and the size of your room!
 This is where technical and build information are essential.